Medical Nutrition Therapy

 There are many metabolic changes that occur during cancer and its treatment, and it is common for people to experience unwanted side effects such as taste changes, constipation, diarrhea, high blood sugar, dry mouth, swallowing difficulties, or nausea and vomiting.
 Medical nutrition therapy can help reduce and/or manage side effects and promote a stable weight.

 Why is Nutrition Important?

-Professional knowledge and the most up-to-date research shows that successful treatment is connected with maintaining the patient’s “usual” weight beginning at diagnosis and continuing through therapy and recovery.
+Professional knowledge and the most up-to-date research show that successful treatment is connected with maintaining the patient’s “usual” weight beginning at diagnosis and continuing through therapy and recovery.

 Who meets with the dietitian?